atyre2/atyre2.github.io/_posts/2017-02-22-whats-the-best-logistic-model.md

 tags: [teaching, models]
 ---

 I'm teaching my population dynamics class using R for the first time.
 I want the students to use a simple logistic population model to make predictions about how population size will respond to different management actions.
-So, I need to figure out the best way to implement a discrete time, logisitic growth model in R.
+So, I need to figure out the best way to implement a discrete time, logistic growth model in R.

+EDIT: I've added some more thoughts based on twitter discussions with @pixxpih.
+I also added a bit of discussion of Henry Steven's implementation in [_A primer of Ecology with R_](http://www.springer.com/life+sciences/ecology?SGWID=0-10034-0-0-0).

 I have students think through the logistic model with graphs of per capita birth and death rates.
 I don't expect them to be able to write a function for the model from scratch, so I'm going to give them the code.
 I'm putting it in a function instead of just doing a for loop in a script to facilitate using functional programming tools (e.g. `purrr`).
+I want the function to return a `data.frame` ready for plotting by `ggplot2`.
 Here is the function I've come up with.
 If anyone is aware of an implementation of this model I'd love to hear about it![^allthecode]